alfiedotwtf/AABillFAQ/README.md

 * Can Article 12 or any other UDHR and/or other foreign or domestic legislation relating to privacy protection be used as a legal basis for not complying with a TCN?

+* I would like to know how this bill will impact the use of open source software when stable and reliable software have licenses which provide no enterprise support and no obligation to change for its users.

+* What are the obligations of open source maintainers for software directed to break down security?

+* If there is no maintainer (passed away etc), will it be mandated to fork a repository to take on additional responsibility and capability just to introduce security flaws?
+How will this work, its resources and the sustainability of said problems be funded - even in the event no funding or liquidation is occurring.

+* Upstream changes required to meet a Capability Notice for code maintained outside of Australia.
+What will happen to projects which have multiple parties across the world including if only one Australian citizen is maintaining?

+* Are maintainers expected to introduce security flaws to comply with a Notice and not consult other maintainers, stakeholders or the community - even when tight approval processes are already in place to prevent the scenario being imposed?